hjkopytko/hjkopytko/README.md

 # Hi.
 I am Hannah 🍌.

 You've found my github.
-For now, it doesn't have a lot.
+For meow, it doesn't have a lot.
 But you're welcome to look around.

 ## Quick Facts
 - I like to learn, and teach.